ENGLISH JAPANESE

 CURRENT EXHIBITION

-For its fifth show, the Espace Louis Vuitton Osaka dedicates its whole exhibition space to a monumental installation by British artist Isaac Julien, Ten Thousand Waves (2010).
-This presentation lives within the framework of the “Hors-les-murs” programme of the Fondation Louis Vuitton, showcasing holdings of the Collection at the Espaces Louis Vuitton in Tokyo, Munich, Venice, Beijing, Seoul and Osaka, thus following the Fondation Louis Vuitton’s mission to mount international projects and reach a broader global audience.
+The Espace Louis Vuitton Osaka proudly presents Chorsingspiel, an exhibition dedicated to German artist Ulla von Brandenburg.
+This presentation, produced within the framework of the “Hors-les-murs” programme of the Fondation Louis Vuitton which showcases holdings of the Collection at the Espaces Louis Vuitton in Tokyo, Munich, Venice, Beijing, Seoul, and Osaka, follows the Fondation Louis Vuitton’s mission to mount international projects and reach a broader global audience.

 About the Fondation Louis Vuitton